-Sets the path to the Jinja2 Template that is used to format binary information events before sending the data to syslog.
-These events are created the first time a binary, as identified by its MD5 hash value, is observed on any sensor that is associated with the Cb Response server
+Sets the path to the Jinja2 Template used to format binary information events before sending the data to syslog.
+These events are created the first time a binary (identified by its MD5 hash), is observed on any sensor that is associated with the Carbon Black EDR server.